isene/hyperlist.vim/README.md

 numbered and you get the numbering out of sequence and wants to resort them.
 One caveat, the last line in the selection cannot be the very last line in the document (there must be an item or an empty line below it).

+### Add items as reminders to your Google Calendar
+By doing :call CalendarAdd() all items containing a future date will be added as reminders to your Google Calendar.
+If an item includes a time, the event is added from that time with duration of 30 minutes.

+This function requires gcalcli (https://github.com/insanum/gcalcli)

+The function is mapped to \G to add events to the default calendar.
+The default calendar is defined as b:calendar at the start of the HyperList.vim script.
+To add the events to another calendar, do :call CalendarAdd("yourcalendar")

 ### More help
 For this help and more, including the full HyperList definition/description, type